christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 ![](Images/scope_measure.png)

 #### Questions
-- Are these mesurnments what you expect them to be?
+- Are these measurements what you expect them to be?
 - Does the duty cycle correspond with what you set it to?

 #### Transients
 - Zoom in on one of the rising edges by adjusting the time scale.
-- The oscilatory behaviour is surprising!
+- The oscillatory behavior is surprising!
 ![](Images/scope_zoom.png)

-- Use the cursors to measure the amplitude of the oscilations
+- Use the cursors to measure the amplitude of the oscillations
 ![](Images/scope_cursor.png)

 - Bring down the menu again, go to the `Trigger` section and trigger on a falling edge.